2015 news archive

 Port deal puts Northern Territory on the map in China

 China's Vice Minister for the Ministry of Land and Resources said the Darwin Port partnership between the Northern Territory Government and Landbridge sends a message to Chinese companies that the Territory is a place to do business.

-Vice Minister Dr Wan Min, who met with Asian Engagement and Trade Minister Peter Styles at the China-Australia Resources Investment Forum in Beijing yesterday, said the Landbridge partnership symbolised the desire China and its businesses have to forge new relationships in Australia's north.
+The vice minister, who met with the Minister for Asian Engagement and Trade at the China-Australia Resources Investment Forum in Beijing yesterday, said the Landbridge partnership symbolised the desire China and its businesses have to forge new relationships in Australia's north.

 Governments united on developing Northern Australia